 TRB Memo - Seismic Retrofit Guidelines 2020 (SRG2020)- November 2022

 TRB Memo - Seismic Risk Assessment Fee Structure REVISED - August 2023

 The Summary of SPIR Guidelines was issued by the EDUC to school districts.
 As well as informing them of the SPIR process, the summary document reinforced that school districts are to use a standard fee schedule when hiring engineering firms to carry out SPIRs.
 While the guidelines provide a brief overview of the SPIR process for school districts, the SPIR Guidelines document is the appropriate reference for engineering firms to follow when completing SPIRs including the preparation of fees.

 Engineers and Geoscientists BC/UBC and the EDUC have developed an online database to track seismic risk and status of all schools in British Columbia.
 In addition to school keyplans and photos, the database also stores all completed SPIRs.
-If you are a consulting engineer currently working for one or more school districts, you can gain access to this database by filling out a Confidentiality Agreement and sending a copy to Lina Bowser, Manager, Quality Assurance Programs at Engineers and Geoscientists BC.
+If you are an engineer currently working for one or more school districts, you can gain access to this database by filling out a Confidentiality Agreement and sending a copy to Allison Chen, Practice Advisor at Engineers and Geoscientists BC.

 The Seismic Retrofit Guidelines have been recognized with a number of awards for their innovation and technical expertise.
 These include:

 - Canadian Society of Civil Engineering – Excellence in Innovation in Civil Engineering (2010)

 - Association of Consulting Engineering Companies BC – 'Lieutenant Governor’s Award for Engineering Excellence' and 'Award of Excellence - Soft Engineering' (2013)